stig/www.brautaset.org/_posts/2015-02-24-benchmarking.md

 the new test the day *after* the sale ended, a lot of requests would return 0-length responses, which would be served faster.
-This explained everything! _Except_ that the environment where I ran the load test has a static data dump, so its data hadn't changed.
+This explained everything! _Except_ that the environment where I ran the load test had a static data dump, so its data hadn't changed.
 Damn!

 So I redid the test, for both the baseline and my change, but this time replaying access logs from *after* the sale ended to be more